arturbac/stralgo/README.md

 # stralgo
-constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views Thru years of participating in big projects, using string formating like vnprintf had always a drawbacks
+constexpr number &lt;-> string composition, formating and convertions with full support of unterminated string views I started my jurney with C++ in the 2004 with compilers like embedded visual c++ 4, gcc 2.95.
+Thru years of participation in big projects i have had to fix many errors that source was in string formating like vnprintf.

+The source of problems i've many time found was:
 * there was no consistency between formating string and arguments, that was source of errors detected at runtime.
 * string composition was always done at runtime even if some operations and arguments were known and could be used at compile time
 * all that C library functions require null terminated C strings